 A common myth about meditating is that it takes years to begin to see progress and this simply isn’t true.

-Decreased levels of anxiety, stress, and increased memory capabilities can be experienced almost immediately.
+Decreased levels of anxiety, stress, and increased memory capabilities can be experienced pretty quickly.

 Many people also experienced better immune functioning and decreased blood pressure levels as well.